IamoBin2162/IamoBin2162.github.io/README.md

     # NOTICE: in channel class, you can have more than one channel, opposite of chan
     # There were some funcs like size or is_empty or etc. that we had at chan, but we know that they are not reliable (as queue module (py) says), so we didn't implemented them

-    # Moon recomends you, to use channel, not chan
+    # Moon recomends you, to use channel, not chan, if you listen to me :)

 # putv
 it is for printing the value of lit variables